 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This help guarantee that the work is done properly using the most up-to-date installation methods.
-In Illinois, the state Commerce Commission regulates distributed generation energy contractors, including solar installers.
+It's important to hire a licensed solar installer.
+This ensures that the work is done correctly using current installation best practices.
+In Illinois, the state Commerce Commission licenses distributed generation energy contractors, including solar contractors.

-Quality solar installations should come with strong workmanship and performance warranties.
-A workmanship warranty covers any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance guarantee ensures a certain level of energy production.
-Strong warranties show that a company is confident in its work.
+Quality solar installations should have comprehensive workmanship and performance guarantees.
+The workmanship guarantee covers any installation problems such as poor wiring, poor alignment, or cracks in the panels.
+The performance guarantee ensures a specific energy output level.
+Strong warranties indicate that a solar installer trusts its installations.

 Incentive Type: Property Tax Incentive